tekumara/notes/teamcity.md

 ```

 To test these changes, use the Edit VCS Root page to change the VCS root to point to your feature branch.
 It might take a minute for you changes to appear in the TeamCity UI.
 Restore main/master as the default branch after testing.

-See [Defining Settings to Apply to Builds](https://www.jetbrains.com/help/teamcity/2020.1/storing-project-settings-in-version-control.html#Defining+Settings+to+Apply+to+Builds) for a list of which changes can and can't take effect on the build.

 ## Kotlin DSL Sources / API Docs